fedspendingtransparency/datalab-archive/citizens-guide/hexo/source/income/category-trend.md

 ---
-title: source category trend
+title: Trends in Federal Income Categories
 date: 2018-06-29 15:54:40
-permalink: /income-source-category-trend.html
+permalink: /income/trends-categories.html
 description: This is the text that goes in the meta description tag
 ---